OzzyFin/rotter/README.md

 **How to actually use it**

+I'll explain the use with my ModuleScript.

 First of all you need a webhost to run this all on.
 Obviously paid hosts are better, but if you are using this just for testing and/or don't have the money to pay for a webhost, I'd recommend https://heroku.com (follow the getting started with PHP tutorial).
 It took me a while to get the basic stuff down, but it's been working great since then.
 A bit difficult to manipulate many apps with the cmd bar though.
-Any webhost with PHP support should work though.
+Any webhost with PHP support should work.

 Second, you need to create a Twitter Application on https://apps.twitter.com/.